The common fatty liver causes are:

 This example sheet has actual examples from a client worksheet from many years ago.

-It is not shown here but her hidden sugars started and ended her day.
+Hidden sugars started and ended her day.

 Understanding what was going on and that she had control helped her overcome her frustration and anxiety about what to eat.

-ALSO reducing the fear that something was very wrong with her body was helpful to her.
+Also, reducing the fear that something was very wrong with her body was helpful to her.

-This of course helped her HPA axis which helped her OVER all wellness!
+This, of course, helped her HPA axis, which helped her OVER all wellness!

 And the post on One of the Worlds Healthiest Foods: Flaxseed helped as well because:

 “Our data indicate that FLAX might be a promising functional food for preventing NASH through regulating microbiomes and BAs.”